Divorcing an Alcoholic or Drug Addictfz1208

 Without evidence of a substance abuse problem, the court has no reason to make any of these changes to divorce proceedings.
 Accusations alone are not enough to justify giving a spouse less custody or fewer assets than they would otherwise receive.

-As such, collecting evidence of the problem is essential to divorcing someone with a substance abuse problem in California.
+As such, collecting evidence of the problem is essential to divorcing someone with a substance abuse problem or criminal record in California.
 This proof may include statements from social workers, counselors, or law enforcement officials with knowledge of the case.
 Your attorney can help you collect other evidence that you may need.

 Proof also includes paper transactions, pictures of drugs and paraphernalia, text messages and emails, and records of criminal charges.